Climate Ready Boston Progress

 |8.1: Develop a green infrastructure location plan for public land and rights-of-way.||IN PROGRESS||

-The Parks Department completed a design and implementation guide for green infrastructure.
-The report is expected to be released in the fall of 2018.
+Parks completed a design and implementation guide for green infrastructure.
+The report is expected to be released in the spring of 2019.

 Boston Water and Sewer Commission (BWSC) completed two conceptual designs and cost estimates of green infrastructure in Boston’s tributary areas in March 2018.
-The third will be finalized by the fall.
+The third will be finalized within 2019.

 |8.2: Develop a sustainable operating model for green infrastructure on public land and rights-of-way.||NOT STARTED|